fcentler/microbialSim/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/fcentler/microbialSim/tags).
+Versions prior to v1.1.1 available at [https://git.ufz.de/UMBSysBio/microbialsim/](https://git.ufz.de/UMBSysBio/microbialsim/).

 ## Version History